Robust Implicit Adaptive Low Rank Time-Stepping Methods for Matrix Differential Equations: Numerical results

 \section{Numerical results}

 We now present numerical results that illustrate the features of the methods described above.
 In this section we will refer to the different methods in figures and tables according to the following naming convention.
 We will denote the Merge method by M, and the Merge-adapt method by MA.
 For many problems we will also compare to the classic implicit Euler discretization as IE or Implicit Euler.
 When computing errors we will compare to a solution computed using Matlab's built in {\tt ODE15s} or {\tt ODE45} solvers with relative and absolute tolerance set to $10^{-12}$.
 We always report relative errors in the Frobenius norm.
-We note that in all of the examples below, the BUG method does not converge since all or part of the right hand side of (\ref{eqn:mode}) is outside the tangent projection space.
-We also note that in all the examples below we use $\epsilon_1=0$ but that the results are very similar for $\epsilon_1 = \Delta t$.
+We note that in all the examples below we use $\epsilon_1=0$ but that the results are very similar for $\epsilon_1 = \Delta t$. { Additionally, we adjust the truncation $\epsilon_2$ to the PDE setting and chose $\epsilon_2 = \mathcal{O} ((\Delta t^2+h_1^3+h_2^3)/\sqrt{h_1 h_2}). $ Here the first term is from the time stepping local truncation error, the second term is from the spatial discretization error and the denominator is rescaling for the norms to be independent of grid spacing.} {In some of the results we also include the ``hyperbolic and parabolic CFL numbers'', ($\Delta t/h$ and $\Delta t/h^2$) to illustrate that the method can take large timesteps when parabolic terms are present while still achieving temporal accuracy. }

 The main PDE examples used in this section are simulations of solutions to the equation

 Here $\rho = \rho(t,x_1,x_2)$ and we always use homogenous Dirichlet boundary conditions.
 Equation (\ref{eq:PDE_num_example}) is discretized on the domain $(x_1,x_2) \in [-1,1]^2,$ using second order accurate finite differences.
 Consider the grid $(x_{1,i}, x_{2,j}) = (-1 + i h_1, -1 + j h_2)$, with $h_1 = 2/(m_1+1),$ $h_2 = 2/(m_2+1).$ The solution $\rho(t_n,x_{1,i},x_{2,j})$ is then approximated by the grid function (matrix) $\hat{X}^{n}_{i,j}$ and derivatives are approximated as follow: